 Please let us know what is working well (so we can keep these things going into the future) and what can be improved (so we can problem-solve and make changes).
 You can provide feedback by emailing WANDIS@dsc.wa.gov.au or free call: 1800 996 214, TTY: 9426 9315.

-How does my organisation become a WA NDIS service provider?
+How does my organisation become an NDIS service provider in WA?

-Organisations must also register with the National Disability Insurance Agency.
+Organisations that would like to provide services in the NDIA NDIS trial site must also register with the National Disability Insurance Agency.

 Is the NDIS being delayed in Western Australia?
 Are West Australians being disadvantaged?

 The WA Government is committed to ensuring West Australians with disability receive the best support possible through a NDIS, both during the trials and under a state-wide NDIS.

 Extending and expanding the comparative trial means that the final decision on the implementation of the NDIS in WA will be fully informed through the experiences of people and providers in the trial, the findings of the independent evaluation and the collection of comparable data.